 Bishop’s Lodge Permit Raises Complex Issues for Area Residents

 Bishop’s Lodge Resort has built a new state-of-the-art wastewater management plant on its property near Little Tesuque Creek.
-It’s now seeking a permit from NM ED to operate the facility.
+It’s now seeking a permit from the New Mexico Environment Department to operate the facility.

 Public debate on the Bishop’s Lodge permit has been confusing - often producing conflicting and sometimes alarming information about how best to protect Tesuque’s water supply.